-The KidzAlive@Home project puts the child is at the centre of care.
+The KidzAlive@Home project in South Africa puts the child at the centre of care.
 Its needs are taken care of within a circle of key players, including their caregiver, the child’s family, community structures and the health facility.
 With this approach the project aims to improve the finding of children and adolescents living with HIV and to link them to sustainable HIV treatment and care.

 Targeting eThekwini and uMgungundlovu districts in KwaZulu-Natal, South Africa, its strategy will be threefold:

 a) Community strengthening: Sensitisation of existing community structures to prioritise children in HIV case finding, treatment and adherence;